CORSMAL/CHOC-dataset-toolkit/README.md

 ## Enquiries <a name="enquiries"></a>

-For any questions, please open an Issue on this repository, or send an email to corsmal-challenge@qmul.ac.uk.
+For any questions, please open an issue on this repository, or send an email to corsmal-challenge@qmul.ac.uk.

 ## License <a name="license"></a>